alexzhirkevich/compottie/README.md

 > [!IMPORTANT]
 > Starting from v2.0 Compottie has its own multiplatform rendering engine without any platform delegates.
 > <br>The new engine is implemented from scratch and therefore may have bugs.
-> <br>Please [report](https://github.com/alexzhirkevich/compottie/issues) if you find any, preferably with a reproducible animation
+> <br>Please [report](https://github.com/alexzhirkevich/compottie/issues) if you find any, preferably with a reproducible animation.
+> <br>List of supported AE Lottie features is the same as for [lottie-android](https://lottiefiles.com/supported-features)

 | Module                | Description   | Artifact |
 | --------------------- | ------------- | -------------------------------------------------------- |